Master's Programme in Chemical, Biochemical and Materials Engineering - Biotechnology

 1. Content of the previous degree

-B.Sc/B.Tech or equivalent degree in the natural sciences or a suitable field of engineering (for example biotechnology, bioengineering life sciences, bioinformatics, biomaterials, food science / technology, biomedical, chemistry, physics etc.) with a GPA average equivalent to a minimum of 3.0 (On scale of 5.0).
+B.Sc or equivalent degree of a relevant field in the natural sciences or engineering (for example biotechnology, bioengineering life sciences, bioinformatics, biomaterials, food science / technology, biomedical, chemistry, physics etc.) with a GPA average equivalent to a minimum of 3.0 (on scale of 5.0).
 Students with a B.Sc. degree in economics or business/industrial management may be considered if the degree also contain relevant studies in the biosciences.

 This Master’s programme should provide genuinely new knowledge and enhance the career prospects of the applicant.
 Thus, applicants who already have a Master’s degree in the closely related field will only be accepted onto the programme for very specific reasons.
 These reasons must be stated in the application.